-One way of encouraging more trips to GLR and multiple visits to attractions, accommodation and hospitality facilities would be to develop a GLR Visitor Pass or Discount Card linked to the Tourism Zone.
+One way of encouraging more trips to GLR and multiple visits to attractions, accommodation and hospitality facilities would be to develop a GLR Visitor Pass or Discount Card.
 This could be developed from the current Lincs Pass.
 This approach has been taken in other locations, for example York (York Pass), Bath (Bath Reward Card), Cumbria (MyCumbria Card), and the Norfolk Passport.
 This could be linked to public transport, offering reductions to those arriving by rail, bus or bike.